hashPirate/hashPirate/README.md

 <h1 align="left" id="suhailkakar-title">:wave: Hello there!
 I'm hashPirate.</h1>
-<h3 align="left">I am a highschool student aspiring to be a cybersecurity architect </h3>
+<h3 align="left">I am a highschool student aspiring to be a cybersecurity architect. </h3>

 <a href="#suhailkakar-title">